cyansprite/Extract/README.md

 <i>Extract; Draw forth what really matters</i>

-## It's like a kill-ring for your yank, and it supports completion for insert mode.
+## Extract puts and yanks to a list with normal, visual swapping, and insert list/register completion.

 ### Things to know